The Hair structure and its growth stages

 And now let us talk about hair growth cycle:

 It is very important to understand hair growth cycle and the many problems that may face your hair.
-Hair growth cycle consists three stages: Anagen, Catagen and Telogen.
+The growth process composed of three stages which they are: anagen, catagen and telogen.

 Anagen (growing phase):

-Your hair grows around 1.25 cm per month, faster at summer than at winter.
+The first stage is anagen, in this stage the hair start to grow around 1.25 cm a month and this stage characterized in growing faster in summer and winter seasons.
 Anagen or growing phase lasts about 3-5 years, so the average of the total hair length is from 45 cm to 76 cm.
 The growing phase is longer in the Asian race and can last to 7 years, the hair length may reach 1 meter.

 Catagen (regressing phase):